-Nickel metal hydride battery electrolyte
+Electrolyte in Nickel metal hydride battery

 As in Ni-Cd cells, the electrolyte in Ni-MH cells is an aqueous solution of about 30% potassium hydroxide, providing high conductivity over a wide temperature range.
 Lithium hydroxide (LiOH) is invariably an additive at a concentration of about 17 grammes per litre (GPL).
 This helps in improving the charging efficiency at the positive electrode by suppressing oxygen evolution reaction, which is a competing reaction lowering charge acceptance.

 As in the case of VRLA and Ni-Cd cells, Ni-MH cells are also of the sealed, starved electrolyte design.
 The plates are almost saturated with electrolyte.
 The separator is only partially saturated to allow rapid gas diffusion for efficient gas recombination reaction.
 Adding NaOH assists in improving high-temperature charge efficiency, but at a cost of reduced life as a result of elevated corrosion of the NAM.